githubixx/ansible-role-traefik-kubernetes/README.md

 - or use one of the Ansible `Helm` roles (e.g. [helm](https://galaxy.ansible.com/gantsign/helm) - which gets also installed if you use `ansible-galaxy role install -vr requirements.yml`
 - or directly download the binary from [Helm releases)[https://github.com/helm/helm/releases]) and put it into `/usr/local/bin/` directory e.g.

-A a properly configured `KUBECONFIG` is also needed (which is located at `${HOME}/.kube/config` by default).
+A properly configured `KUBECONFIG` is also needed (which is located at `${HOME}/.kube/config` by default).
 Normally if `kubectl` works with your cluster then you everything should be already fine in this regards.

 Additionally the Ansible `kubernetes.core` collection needs to be installed.
 This can be done by using the `collections.yml` file included in this role: `ansible-galaxy install -r collections.yml`.